 Specific Welding Courses to Consider

-Below are excellent welding course options for future welders.
+Below are some examples of excellent welding course options for future welders.

 Universal Technical Institute: Welding Training School

-The Universal Technical Institute’s Welding Training School offers a 36-week long program to transform rookies into skilled welders.
+The Universal Technical Institute’s Welding Training School offers a 9–10-month long program to transform rookies into skilled welders.

 The school also has a curriculum created with the help of Lincoln Electric, a global manufacturer of welding tools and products.
-By the end of the 36 weeks, students will be skilled welders and know all the welding techniques to assist them during apprenticeships and jobs.
+By the program completion, graduates will be skilled welders and know all the welding techniques to assist them during apprenticeships and jobs.

 The American Welding Society’s Online Courses